niallos11/scores/README.md

 This is a simple program to demonstrate writing & reading of scores data to a spreadsheet using Python and googlesheets API.
 This runs on the Code Institute mock terminal on Heroku.
 The program could be used to updated scores the user has achieved to a spreadsheet for a game or team event.
-The main feature of this program is the main menu which allows you to select to add or view scores.
+The main feature of this program is the main menu which allows you to select add or view scores.

 ## Features
 Main menu is prompted when starting program.